syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Getting-Started.md

 ### Setting blackout dates

-In [SfCalendar](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar.html), `BlackoutDates` refers the disabled dates that restrict the user from selecting it.
+In `SfCalendar`, `BlackoutDates` refers the disabled dates that restrict the user from selecting it.
 These dates will be marked with slanted Stripes.

 For instance add all the holiday dates to blackout dates property.